bs-community/awesome-minecraft/readme.md

 ### Servers

-- [Paper](https://papermc.io/) - Miscellaneous patches for Spigot and BungeeCord providing better performance and more configuration options
+- [Paper](https://papermc.io/) - Miscellaneous patches for Spigot and BungeeCord providing better performance and more configuration options.
-- [Glowstone](https://glowstone.net/) - Spigot Server alternative written from scratch with performance similar to Paper
+- [Glowstone](https://glowstone.net/) - Spigot Server alternative written from scratch with performance similar to Paper.
-- [Spigot](https://www.spigotmc.org/) - CraftBukkit's successor providing support for the Bukkit API
+- [Spigot](https://www.spigotmc.org/) - CraftBukkit's successor providing support for the Bukkit API.
-- [Sponge](https://www.spongepowered.org/) - Minecraft Server providing support for the Sponge API
+- [Sponge](https://www.spongepowered.org/) - Minecraft Server providing support for the Sponge API and is extensible to the Forge API and Bukkit API.
+-

 ### Libraries